Academic Rules Petition

 3) The student wishes to enroll in an approved Study Abroad program.

-Study Abroad units come out of the 15 units allowed for non-law, non-classroom credit and other courses in this category may also come out of that limit.
-To receive the J.D. credit, students must enroll in the course for a grade and receive at least a C. The course and the grade will appear on the Boalt transcript.
+To receive the J.D. credit, students must enroll in the course for a grade and receive at least a B. The course and the grade will appear on the Boalt transcript.